 If the locality has adopted an inclusionary ordinance, the objective standards contained in that ordinance apply to the development under the Streamlined Ministerial Approval Process.
 For example, if the locality’s adopted ordinance requires a certain percentage of the units in the development to be affordable to very low-income units, the development would need to provide that percentage of very low-income units to be eligible to use the Streamlined Ministerial Approval Process.

 All affordability calculations resulting in fractional units shall be rounded up to the next whole number.
-Affordable units shall be distributed throughout the development, unless otherwise required by state or local funding programs to have specific unit configurations, with access to the same common areas and amenities as the market rate units.
+Affordable units shall be distributed throughout the development, unless otherwise required by state or local funding programs, to have specific unit configurations, with access to the same common areas and amenities as the market rate units.
 Identification in the development application of the location of the individual affordable units is not required for ministerial approval but distribution of units per this subsection can be included as a condition of approval per Section 301(a)(5) and the methods to achieve distribution is recorded through an affordable housing agreement or as part of a recorded covenant or restriction.

 Affordability of units to households at or below 80 percent of the AMI per the section is calculated based on the following: